 With its rich annual program consisting of opera, ballet, drama, and concerts, it is one of the most visited and favorite theaters in Croatia.
 Its program is a combination of classic and contemporary, but also domestic and international.

-The exterior of the building was built in a renaissance style, while the interior is decorated in baroque style.
-HNK Zajc has a large hall with floor seats, a mezzanine, two floors of boxes, and a balcony with a total of 677 seats.
+The exterior of the building was built in a renaissance style, while the interior is decorated in a baroque style.
+The theater has a large hall with floor seats, a mezzanine, two floors of boxes, and a balcony with a total of 677 seats.

-Citizens enjoyed operas and comedies performed by famous artists from Venice, Milano, and other popular theater centers.
-Numerous famous artists performed in the new theater including composers Giacomo Puccini and Pietro Mascagni, tenor Enrico Caruso, and opera singer Beniamino Gigli.
+Residents enjoyed operas and comedies performed by famous artists from Venice, Milano, and other popular theater centers.
+Numerous famous artists performed in the new theater, including composers Giacomo Puccini and Pietro Mascagni, tenor Enrico Caruso, and opera singer Beniamino Gigli.

-In 1945, the official National Theater in Rijeka was established.
+In 1945, the official national theater in Rijeka was established.
 Prior to 1945, Croatian theater artists and the Croatian language were forbidden.
-In 1946, the first Croatian show was performed, called Dubravka, written by Ivan Gundulić.
+In 1946, the first Croatian show called Dubravka was performed.
+It was written by Ivan Gundulić.

 The first ballet and opera Nikola Šubić Zrinski by Ivan pl.
 Zajc was soon performed, and the theater was later named after him in 1953.
 In 1991, the theater was renamed to Croatian National Theater Ivan pl.
 Zajc.

 The Croatian National Theater Ivan pl.
 Zajc in Rijeka is one of the most visited Croatian theaters.
 It offers plenty of quality performances within its four artistic branches: Croatian and Italian Drama, Symphonic Opera, and ballet.

 In addition to performances, you may tour the fascinating atrium, auditorium, foyer, and gallery with an English-speaking guide.
 Information about English tours is available here.